apache/trafficserver/doc/admin-guide/files/strategies.yaml.en.rst

 factory into a single YAML document in the order, **hosts**, **groups**, and the **strategies**.

 Alternatively if the config parameter `proxy.config.url_remap.strategies.filename` refers to a directory, the NextHopStrategyFactory will alphanumerically concatenate all files in that directory that end in `.yaml` by name into a single document stream for parsing.
-The final document must be a vaild `YAML` document with single `strategies` node and optionally a single `hosts` and `groups` node.
+The final document must be a valid `YAML` document with single `strategies` node and optionally a single `hosts` and `groups` node.
 Any **#include filename** strings are ignored when reading `.yaml` files in a directory.

 Hosts definitions
 =================

 The **hosts** definitions is a **YAML** list of hosts.
-This list is **optional** but if not used, the **groups** list **must** include complete defintions for hosts.
+This list is **optional** but if not used, the **groups** list **must** include complete definitions for hosts.
 See the **group** examples below.

 In the example below, **hosts** is a **YAML** list of hosts.
 Each host entry  uses a **YAML** anchor, **&p1** and **&p2** that may be used elsewhere in the **YAML** document to refer to hosts **p1** and **p2**.